 - When a IP/MAC address is released at a SMF, the SMF notifies all other SMFs with N19 tunnel information of the UPF and the old IP/MAC address.
 Alternatively, the SMF informs the GSMF to remove the N19 tunnel information, released UE addresses for the corresponding UPF, and the GSMF can notify this to the subscribed SMFs.

-Editor's note: Impacts on 5GC Signaling load of SMF having to report when a new IP/MAC address is allocated/detected/released are FFS especially for the MAC case
+NOTE 1: When a new IP/MAC address is allocated/detected for a PDU Session or an existing IP/MAC address is released/detected as no more used for a PDU Session, the SMF notifies, directly or indirectly all other SMFs dealing with the same 5G VN group., compared with the IP address case, the signaling load for the MAC address will be more than the load for the IP address case since devices (thus MAC addresses) may be moved between PDU Sessions.

 - When UPF detects a destination UE address it does not know, the UPF reports this unknown destination UE address to the SMF.
+SMF shall register or update GSMF with the destination UE address and N19 tunnel information, GSMF will store all the UE addresses for the corresponding UPF information.
 If this unknown destination UE address is served by other UPFs of this SMF, the SMF can locally obtain the N19 tunnel information of the UPF controlled by this SMF.
 If the SMF determines that this unknown destination UE address is not served by it, then the SMF can query or subscribe the GSMF to obtain the target SMF serving this destination UE address and contact the target SMF to obtain the N19 tunnel information of the UPF serving the destination UE address.
 Alternatively, the GSMF can collect all the N19 tunnel information, active UE addresses for each involved UPF, so this SMF can query or subscribe the GSMF to obtain the N19 tunnel information of the UPF serving the destination UE address.

-Editor's note: Impacts on UPF traffic handling performances of UPF having to query for routing instructions are FFS

 The main idea of the UPF topology management is as below:

 - Each SMF serving the same 5G VN group also reports/registers the selected UPF identifiers which are also serving the same 5G VN group to the Group Session Management Function.
 Besides, when the SMF detects a UPF involved or released from serving the 5G VN group, the SMF sends update/reports to the Group Session Management Function.
 Thus, the Group Session Management Function has the knowledge of all the SMF and the corresponding UPFs serving the same 5G VN group.

-- The Group Session Management Function can determines the UPF topology based on the reported/registered information from each SMF, it is up to GMSF to choose which topology (e.g. star, ring, tree, etc) to use based on network deployment or policy.
+- The Group Session Management Function can determines the UPF topology based on the reported/registered information from each SMF, it is up to GSMF to choose which topology (e.g. star, ring, tree, etc) to use based on network deployment or policy.
 And also, based on different UPF topology, GSMF can send the 5G VN management instruction to the relevant SMFs to manage the 5G VN group according to the proper UPF topology.
 The management information may contains the instructions for the N19 tunnels establishment between UPFs within one SMF or cross-SMFs.

-NOTE 1: It is assumed that the SMF mentioned above can be aware of multiple SMFs are / need to be involved in certain 5G VN group communication..
+NOTE 2: It is assumed that the SMF mentioned above can be aware of multiple SMFs are / need to be involved in certain 5G VN group communication..
 Once the SMF noticed that the 5G VN group can be served by single SMF, it will control the N19 tunnel establishment as Rel-16.